Lisa Loven Kongsli

 Lisa Loven Kongsli is a Norwegian actress.
-She debuted as an actress in 2008, and has since had key parts in Norwegian and other films, including Fatso (2008), Knerten (2009), and The Orheim Company (2012).
+She debuted as an actress in 2008, and has since had key parts in Norwegian and other films, including Fatso (2008), Twigson (Knerten) (2009), and The Orheim Company (2012).

 In 2014, she was nominated in the Best Actress category at the 50th Guldbagge Awards, for her role as Ebba in Ruben Östlund's film Force Majeure.

 She played the role of the prime minister's wife in the TV series Occupied (2015).
 She played Amazon warrior Menalippe in the 2017 film Wonder Woman, reprising the role the same year in the film Justice League, as well as the subsequent 2021 director's cut Zack Snyder's Justice League.

 In 2019, she starred in the Danish film Giraffe, directed by Anna Sofie Hartmann.
 In 2025, she appeared in Solomamma, by Janicke Askevold as Edith, a curiosity-driven journalist who, under false pretences, gets to know the (normally) anonymous sperm donor who fathered her young son.
 The film had its world premiere in main competition at the 78th Locarno Film Festival.
+In 2026, she appeared in Fjord, which had its world premiere at the main competition of the 2026 Cannes Film Festival on 18 May, where it won director Cristian Mungiu's second Palme d'Or.